The Psychology of Space: Why Good Design Feels Effortless

 Beyond the Lowest Bid: Understanding True Value in Contractor Selection

-When you’re standing over three competitive estimates and the lowest one stares back at you like an irresistible shortcut-pause.
-The cheapest number on a line-item sheet is seductive precisely because it seems decisive.
-But in renovation and constr
+You’re standing over three competitive estimates, and the lowest one stares back like an irresistible shortcut.
+Pause.
+The cheapest number on a line-item sheet is seductive precisely because it feels decisive.
+But in renovation and construction